Georgia Biggs, David Palliser, Julia Powles and Fairy Turner WonderlustOpening: 3 October 6 - 8 pm Dates: 3 October - 27 October 2018

-Given that nowadays art develops in what could be described as a network, something Gilles Deleuze once characterized as ‘… modulation, like a self deforming cast that will continuously change from one moment to the other, or like a sieve whose mesh will transmute from point to point’.
-(Deleuze, G.,1992), much contemporary art of today analyses the networked intersections of technology, progress politics, culture and expression.
+Art develops in what could be described as a network, as much contemporary art of today analyses the networked intersections of technology, progress politics, culture and expression.
 Cultural theorist Boris Groys refers to this state as a ‘discussion of art flowing’, a constant re-forming of vantages pre-occupied with the present (Groys, 2016, p 2008), formed through an ever-changing culture of what he refers to as ‘repetitive immediacy’ (Groys, 2006), with the sense that transition or perpetual change are at the centre of our times.

 Throughout the past century artists consistently formed imaginaries to challenge and go beyond or outside various socio-cultural boundaries.
-However, the significant difference in our time is that artists increasingly form imaginaries in a society that can be considered as an ever-changing and fluid entity, with little ‘fixed’ awareness.
-Within an artist's practice, an approach that is both specific and variable could be thought of as a type of creative ‘wonderlust’, where re-adjustment, re-engagement and change are fundamental conditions within which to imagine.
+However, the significant difference in our time is that artists increasingly form imaginaries in a society that can be considered as an ever-changing and fluid entity with little ‘fixed’ awareness.
+Within an artist’s practice an approach that is both specific and variable could be thought of as a type of creative wonderlust, where a heightened obsessiveness may drive change as a fundamental condition within which to imagine.

-This project brings together artists who work through perspectives within their practice that are informed through a restlessness with the limitations and singularities of a specific medium or style.
-The artists chosen for this project work within the spirit of perpetual change and flux, either re-forming a dominant medium within their practice or working through methods that extend beyond their use of one medium in order to create a dynamic loop through and outside that medium to constantly examine, probe and renew their practice.
-This method of practice may also not simply shape through the desire to foster revitalization, but could possibly be a way of forming a type of ongoing instability at the centre of a practice, evading stasis and addressing the question: how can the renewal of creative potential for the artist and viewer form within a practice informed by the experience of perpetual change?
+This project brings together artists who work through perspectives that are informed through a restlessness with the limitations and singularities of a specific medium or style.
+The artists chosen for this project work within the spirit of perpetual change and flux, either re-forming a principal medium, like painting, or working through methods that extend beyond the use of the one material in order to create a dynamic loop through and outside that medium, to constantly examine, probe and renew their ideas.
+This changing approach may also not simply shape through the desire to foster revitalization, but could possibly be a way of forming a type of ongoing instability at the centre of their work, evading stasis and addressing the question: how can the renewal of creative potential for the artist and viewer form within a practice informed by the experience of perpetual change?

-In order to deepen our awareness of the connections between medium, experiment and practice, one of the central contexts of this project has been to select artists working in a manner that has unpredictability and instability at the centre of their practice through either fragmentation or juxtaposition, expansions of the notion of one medium, or through divergences into various mediums or methods.
-Each of these artists are pre-occupied with the notion of dynamic practice and tend to be absorbed by the tensions, conflicts and limitations of medium and style.
+In order to deepen our awareness of the connections between medium, experiment and art practice, one of the central contexts of this project has been to select artists working in a manner that has unpredictability and instability at the centre of their work through either fragmentation or juxtaposition, expansions of the notion of one medium, or through divergences into various mediums or methods.
+Each of these artists are pre-occupied with the notion of being absorbed by the tensions, conflicts and limitations of medium and style.

 Groys, B., (2016) In the Flow, Verso, London, UK.